-- Appendix 1 Walsall Practice Review Group
+Appendix 1 - Walsall Practice Review Group

-- Appendix 2 Safeguarding Development Plan
+Appendix 2 - Safeguarding Development Plan

-- Appendix 3 Safeguarding Children's Update Report
+Appendix 3 - Safeguarding Children's Update Report

-- Appendix 4 Safeguarding Dashboard
+Appendix 4 - Safeguarding Dashboard

+Walsall Healthcare NHS Trust

-Trust Safeguarding G roup Meeting Date: 29.04.2022 Title: Summary Report for Walsall Safeguarding Partnership, Practice Review Group.
+Trust Safeguarding Gr oup Meeting Date: 29.04.2022 Title: Summary Report for Walsall Safeguarding Partnership, Practice Review Group.
 Executive Summary: This report provides an update to the group regarding the activity and input by WHT into the Walsall Safeguarding Partnership, Practice Review Group.
 Action Requested: For the group to receive the summary report for information.
 Report of: Clare Hope Deputy Head of Safeguarding.
-Author: Clare Hope Contact Details: Tel 01902 695163 Clare.hope@nhs.net Links to Trust Strategic Objectives Safeguarding is linked to all Trust Strategic Objectives Resource Implications: N/A Equality and Diversity Assessment Overarching safeguarding agenda is considered in relation to age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion and belief, sex, and sexual orientation.
+Author: Contact Details: Clare Hope Tel 01902 695163 Clare.hope@nhs.net Links to Trust Strategic Objectives Safeguarding is linked to all Trust Strategic Objectives Resource Implications: N/A Equality and Diversity Assessment Overarching safeguarding agenda is considered in relation to age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion and belief, sex, and sexual orientation.
 Risks: BAF/ TRR (describe risk and current risk score) NA Public or Private: (with reasons if private) Public References: (e.g. from/to other committees) To be presented at the Trust Safeguarding Committee Appendices/ References/ Background Reading NHS Constitution: (How it impacts on any decision-making) In determining this matter, the Board should have regard to the Core principles contained in the Constitution of: Equality of treatment and access to services High standards of excellence and professionalism Service user preferences Cross community working Best Value Accountability through local influence and scrutiny

+Backgro ound Details

-Background Details 1 This meeting was held virtually using Microsoft Team due to current COVID-19 restrictions and was chaired by Maria Kilcoyne. restrictions and was chaired by Maria Kilcoyne.
-2 Action Log 2 Action Log No open actions for WHT.
-3 TB SAR referral - Consideration Initial work has been completed for some time.
-Coroners inquiry completed - c ause of death unascertained, open verdict.
-WHT issue around sharing statements has resolved and PRG continue to request information.
-This was stated by the cha serious concern regarding statutory information sharing and will be escalated to o the Ops group.
+1 This meeting was held virtually using Microsoft Team due to current COVID-19 restrictions and was chaired by Maria Kilcoyne.

+2 Action Log

+No open actions for WHT.

+3 TB SAR referral - Consideration

+Initial work has been completed for some time.
+Coroners inquiry completed - cause of death unascertained, open verdict.
+WHT issue around sharing statements has not been resolved and PRG continue to request information.
+This was stated by the chair to be a serious concern regarding statutory information sharing and will be escalated to the Ops group.

 TB to remain open until issue resolved.

-WHT Actions CH to mast with ED to confirm actions to reaches this issue WHT Action: CH to meet with FP to confirm actions to resolve this issue. feedback the outcome of discussion to PRG.
-4 CSPR W13 Case to be published this afternoon.
-Actions to be added to main PRG action t racker Training event to be held in this 2000 Training event to be held in July 2022.
-WHT Action: WHT actions to be added to the internal tracker and progres S discussed at internal case review meeting and shared with PRG. , 5 Quality Markers New undeted information from OOIE multiple differently a discussion of D انعامهما ا New updated information from SCIE published that describes the SAR process in detail.
+WHT Action: CH to meet with FP to confirm actions to resolve this issue.
+CH to feedback the outcome of discussion to PRG.

+4 CSPR W13

+Case to be published this afternoon.
+Actions to be added to main PRG action tracker.

+·

+Training event to be held in July 2022.

+WHT Action: WHT actions to be added to the internal tracker and progress discussed at internal case review meeting and shared with PRG.

+5 Quality Markers

+New updated information from SCIE published that describes the SAR process in detail.
 This is currently being review by the regional SAR group.
-SAR Quality Markers 6 CSPR flowchart A ground by the group Agreed by the group 7 SAR 5 Final report presented to PRG for sign off.
-Due to ongoing disagreement arour nd a learning point, further clarity is to be sought by the CCG and author.
-The amer report will then be circulated for final approval.
-To go to Executive Committee Julie 2022.
-8 Case updates: 2022 2022 - AS - Recommendation considered at Operations and Scrutiny on 6th January 2 AS - Recommendation considered at Operations and Scrutiny on 6th January 2 agreed it does not meet SAR criteria AS - Recommendation considered at Operations and Scrutiny on 6th January 2 agreed it does not meet SAR criteria CA - Recommendation considered by Exec on 22nd Dec 2021 - agreed that th e case AS - Recommendation considered at Operations and Scrutiny on 6th January 2 agreed it does not meet SAR criteria e case AS - Recommendation considered at Operations and Scrutiny on 6th January 2 agreed it does not meet SAR criteria CA - Recommendation considered by Exec on 22nd Dec 2021 - agreed that th does not meet CSPR criteria AS - Recommendation considered at Operations and Scrutiny on 6th January 2 agreed it does not meet SAR criteria CA - Recommendation considered by Exec on 22nd Dec 2021 - agreed that th
+SAR Quality Markers

+6 CSPR flowchart

+Agreed by the group

+7 SAR 5

+Final report presented to PRG for sign off.
+Due to ongoing disagreement around a learning point, further clarity is to be sought by the CCG and author.
+The amended report will then be circulated for final approval.
+To go to Executive Committee June 2022.

+8 Case updates:

+AS - Recommendation considered at Operations and Scrutiny on 6th January 2022 - agreed it does not meet SAR criteria CA - Recommendation considered by Exec on 22nd Dec 2021 - agreed that the case does not meet CSPR criteria GH - Recommendation considered at Operations and Scrutiny Group in February 2022

+- agreed not for review